SMS vs. Email Marketing: Which Is More Effective?

 • Access to layout options.
 Thanks to the numerous layout options on email platforms, you can add useful graphics and media elements to engage users.

-Email Marketing Disadvantages
+Email Marketing Limitations

 • Can be difficult to stand out and make a real impact.
 Let’s put things in perspective—a person receives, on average, 121 emails each day.
-Your email is likely a tiny pebble in a large world.
+Your email is likely a tiny pebble in a large world.This is a significant engagement challenge.

 • Takes time to build a quality, eye-catching email.
 Emails take quite a bit of time to write and design.
 This requires the help of copywriters and designers.
-You may also need to factor in A/B testing, which adds even more time.
+You may also need to factor in A/B testing, which adds even more time.This is time and money you often can’t afford to lose.

 • Lacks quick two-way communication.
 Unlike SMS, email marketing generally does not have direct and immediate two-way capability.
 Building a personable and instant messaging relationship can be more difficult to build compared to SMS.
 If you're looking for immediate responses, email marketing may not be the ideal solution.